khathepham/markdown-resume/source/resume.md

 ### Director of Logistics  <time> Apr.
 2023 – Feb.
 2024 </time>

-<location> CUSEC: Canadian Unviersity Software Engineering Conference - 2024</location>
+<location> CUSEC: Canadian University Software Engineering Conference - 2024</location>

 - Orchestrated logistics operations for CUSEC 2024, ensuring effective communication between the conference team and the venue, which was instrumental in the smooth running of an event attended by over 300 software engineering students and professionals.
 - Facilitated collaboration among internal teams to develop and publicize the event schedule, leveraging meticulous planning and communication strategies to accommodate an array of speakers, workshops, and networking opportunities, thereby enhancing participant engagement.